 Eric Francis, Nebraska

 The WPJA is proud to honor Eric Francis as 2003 Photographer of the Year.
-Along with this title, Eric won the $1,000 grand prize and his name is engraved permanently on the WPJA traveling trophy.
 A distinguished photojournalist, Eric's pictures have graced some of the country's largest and most highly regarded publications.
 Yet, behind the camera, Eric's a humble, down-to-earth and laid-back individual.

 His story's as unpretentious as his demeanor.
 Eric didn't discover his creative ability in high school or college.
 Instead, he found his niche somewhat by chance.
 Eric earned his baccalaureate in teaching, and followed his love of football toward a career in coaching.
 A junior-high school friend, working then in a local camera shop, led him into photojournalism.
 The two spent a summer shooting pictures and playing with their technique.
 After a few college photography classes, Eric was attracted to the excitement of the job, getting right into the action, shooting football games from the sidelines and standing just ten feet from the President of the United States.
 "We get to do some really cool stuff," he says with youthful enthusiasm.

 Eric used his skills as gifts for friends and family, shooting weddings for couples he knew.
 They wanted something novel and innovative, and Eric applied his photojournalistic vision to their wedding photography.
 But he never wanted to be lumped into the wedding photographer role.
 That concept brought to mind stiff photos with planned lighting.
 After close to a decade of hobby shooting, he decided to take their supportive advice and offer his photography to the public.
 His enthusiasm in wedding photojournalism came after his decision to do it "my way".